Dallas Public Library

 Problem

-3 participants found List View to be too long.
+3 out of 5 participants found List View to be too long.
 Each location card occupies sizeable screen space.

 Solution